 Are you looking at investing in solar energy but unsure of how best to finance it?
 The options may seem overwhelming to choose from.
-The good news is that we work with you to help determine which option will provide you with the best rate of return for your organization, whether it be a business or a non-profit.
+We will help you determine which option will provide you with the best rate of return for your business.

 Here, we list out the different purchasing and leasing options available.
 Have questions?
 Reach out to us.
 We can also help you navigate available solar financial incentives.

 For those businesses that have the cash reserves or low cost of capital

 to pay for and own a system upfront.
 Utility savings start on day one.

 Advantages: Greatest savings over time.